Situation awareness: Situation awareness-based agency transparency model

 As the capabilities of technological agents increases, it becomes more important that their actions and underlying rational becomes transparent.
 In the military realm, agent transparency has been investigated as unmanned vehicles are being employed more frequently.
 In 2014, researchers at the U.S. Army Research Laboratory reported the Situation Awareness-based Agent Transparency (SAT), a model designed to increase transparency through user interface design.
-When it comes to automation, six barriers that have been determined to discourage human trust in: "'low observability, predictability, directability and auditability'... [and] 'low mutual understanding of common goals.'"
+When it comes to automation, six barriers have been determined to discourage "human trust in autonomous systems, with 'low observability, predictability, directability and auditability' and 'low mutual understanding of common goals' being among the key issues."
 The researchers at the US Army Research Laboratory designed three levels of situational awareness transparency based on Endsley's theory of perception, comprehension, and projection.
 The greater the level of situational awareness, they claimed, the more information the agent conveys to the user.

 A 2018 publication from the U.S. Army Research Laboratory evaluated how varying transparency levels in the SAT affects the operator workload and a human's understanding of when it is necessary to intervene in the agent's decision making.
 The researchers refer to this supervisory judgement as calibration.
 The group split their SAT model research into two efforts: the Intelligent Agent Transparency in Human Agent Transparency for Multi UxV Management (IMPACT) and the Autonomous Squad Member (ASM) projects.

 Scientists provided three standard levels of SAT in addition to a fourth level which included the agent's level of uncertainty in its decision in unmanned vehicles.
 The stated goal of this research was to determine how modifying levels of SAT affected user performance, situation awareness, and confidence in the agent.
 The scientists stated that their experimental results support that increased agent transparency improved the performance of the operator and human confidence on the agent without a significant effect on the workload.
 When the agent communicated levels of uncertainty in the task assigned, those involved in the experimentation displayed more trust in the agent.

 The ASM research was conducted by providing a simulation game in which the participant had to complete a training course with an ASM, a ground robot that communicates with infantry.
 The participants had to multitask, evaluating potential threats while monitoring the ASM's communications on the interface.
 According to that research, experimental results demonstrated that the greatest confidence calibration occurred when the agent communicated information of all three levels of SAT.
 The group of scientists from the U.S. Army Research Laboratory developed transparency visualization concepts in which the agents can communicate their plans, motivations, and projected outcomes through icons.
 The agent has been reported to be able to relate its resource usage, reasoning, predicted resource loss, progress towards task completion, etc. Unlike in the IMPACT research, the agent informing the user of its level of uncertainty in decision making, no increase in trust was observed.